TomaszWoloszyn983/mood-design-gift-shop/TESTING.md

 * Go to the Home Page
 * Fill up the form places on the bottom of the page.
     ![Publish a Post](documentation/testing/add_post01.jpg)
-* Optionaly the Post can be sent as Newsletter to choosen emails.
+* Optionally the Post can be sent as Newsletter to chosen emails.
 * Submit the form.

 Expected result:
 * A confirmation toast box should be displayed
 * The new Post should appear in the Home Page.
     ![Publish a Post](documentation/testing/add_post03.jpg)
-* If any email was choosen in the form a Newsletter with the Post is sent to chosen emails.
+* If any email was chosen in the form a Newsletter with the Post is sent to chosen emails.
     ![Publish a Post](documentation/testing/add_post04.jpg)

 ### Edit Post

-This function available only for user registered as admin.
+This function is available only for users registered as admin.

 Steps:
 * Go to the Home Page